 This section contains background information on your practice, the assessment team and the conduct of the assessment.

 This section describes your performance under the assessment categories with reference to the professional standards described in Good medical practice.
 Some categories may be excluded because they are not applicable to the work you do or the assessment team could not gather sufficient evidence to reach a conclusion in that category.

 - explain the evidence available to them

 - describe the aspects of your performance which they have found to be acceptable, and any that were unacceptable, and cite examples

 - include the results of relevant tests of competence

 - give an overall assessment of whether your performance in the category is unacceptable, acceptable or a cause for concern.
 This may not correlate with the number of items of evidence graded as acceptable or unacceptable because the overall conclusion takes account of patterns of performance and the importance of each item of evidence.
 Significant weight, for example, will be apportioned to evidence of performance that may put patients at risk.

 The findings section will also contain the results of any tests of competence you sat.
-The results will, in most cases, show how your result compares with a reference group of volunteers.

 There are also appendices, which will include help with interpreting tests of competence results and a printout of all of the comments and judgements recorded by the assessors throughout the assessment.